 The assassination of the Prince of Kanaung

-At around noon on 2 August 1866 the 46 year old Prince of Kanaung, together with ministers and secretaries, were killed by men loyal to his nephew (the Prince of Myingun).
+At around noon on 2 August 1866, the 46-year-old Prince of Kanaung, together with ministers and secretaries, were killed by men loyal to his nephew, the Prince of Myingun.
 Civil war then broke out between loyalist forces under the king and rival princely factions.
-After weeks of savage fighting up and down the Irrawaddy King Mindon was eventually able to overcome his opponents, but his reform programme had been critically weakened.
+After weeks of savage fighting up and down the Irrawaddy River, King Mindon was eventually able to overcome his opponents, but his reform programme had been critically weakened.
 The king himself was never the same and he never again appointed a new crown prince.
-The princes responsible for the rebellion were motivated by anger (from past slights), a desire for power, and a feeling they could do better.
-No one was actually against the reforms.
+No one was actually against the reforms; the princes responsible for the rebellion were motivated by anger from past slights, a desire for power, and a feeling they could do better.

 In 1867, taking advantage of internal strife, the British forced the Burmese government to sign a commercial treaty.
 The treaty, amongst other things, lowered tariffs and ended state involvement in the economy.
 Also over the late 1860s, the Taiping and Panthay rebellions to the northeast made impossible the development of trade with China.
 All of this led to a severe fiscal crisis and by the mid-1870s, very little of King Mindon and the Kanaung Prince's original development programme was left.
 While these outside factors were important in undermining their reforms, in the end it was intra-elite rivalries - the inability of Burmese leaders to come together at a time of crisis - that doomed the country.